A healthy placenta is an integral part of a healthy pregnancy and forms early on to support your baby as they grow.

 Can my placenta change position?

-It’s normal for there to be some movement of your placenta as your pregnancy progresses and your uterus grows.
+It’s normal for there to be some movement of your placenta as your pregnancy progresses and your uterus grows, although this doesn’t mean it detaches and moves.

-In most cases, the placenta will migrate upwards, towards the fundus, before the third trimester.
+In most cases, the placenta will grow upwards, towards the fundus, before the third trimester.

 You will be able to see the placement of your placenta during your pregnancy ultrasounds.